All Fields Required

 The investments in the plan vary but usually include mutual funds.
 Some employers make profit-sharing contributions into the plan and may, as an incentive, match the employee's contribution.
-Roth 401(k) accounts are subject to the same contribution limits as a traditional 401(k)s.
-The 401(k) individual contribution limit for calendar year 2018 will be $18,500.
+Roth 401(K) accounts are subject to the same contribution limits as a traditional 401(K)s.
+The 401(K) individual contribution limit for the calendar year 2018 will be $18,500.
 Participants who reach qualifying age of 50 by the end of the year may contribute an additional "catch-up" contribution of up to $6,000.
 The tax deferral feature gives individuals the opportunity to save more additional tax-free income.
-For those who anticipate their tax rate to remain constant or increase in retirement, a Roth 401(k) is an ideal option.
+For those who anticipate their tax rate to remain constant or increase in retirement, a Roth 401(K) is an ideal option.
 Even though the plan is sponsored by an employer or organization, the administration and monitoring of the accounts are contracted out to outside agencies.

-Tax-deferred growth is an attractive feature of the traditional 401(k), however participants of the Roth 401(k) pay their taxes up front.
+Tax-deferred growth is an attractive feature of the traditional 401(K), however, participants of the Roth 401(K) pay their taxes up front.
 There are no special requirements to get into a plan of this type.
-The Roth 401(k) is similar to the traditional to Roth IRA in that in order for investors to enjoy tax-free withdrawal, they must have held the account for five years.
-In addition to the age requirements is a 10% early withdrawal penalty.
+The Roth 401(K) is similar to the traditional to Roth IRA in that in order for investors to enjoy tax-free withdrawal, they must have held the account for five years.
+In addition to the age requirements, there is a 10% early withdrawal penalty.
 To avoid the penalty, funds must be withdrawn when employment is terminated or when the age of 59 1/2 is reached.
 This savings plan is attractive to workers in lower tax brackets because their incomes are likely to increase as their careers blossom, which will result in being classified in a higher tax bracket.
 Additionally, anyone looking to shelter their investments in order to leave money to their heirs should consider the plan.
-If the contributed funds are not needed during retirement, the account can continue to grow tax free until the participant's death.
+If the contributed funds are not needed during retirement, the account can continue to grow tax-free until the participant's death.
 This feature makes it an appealing addition to a life insurance policy.